Making Sense of Sensation in Autism

 For more information, contact Edyta Zielinska, 215-955-5291, firstname.lastname@example.org.

 Thomas Jefferson University (TJU), the largest freestanding academic medical center in Philadelphia, is nationally renowned for medical and health sciences education and innovative research.
-Founded in 1824, TJU includes Jefferson Medical College (JMC), one of the largest private medical schools in the country and ranked among the nation’s best medical schools by U.S. News & World Report, and the Jefferson Schools of Nursing, Pharmacy, Health Professions with includes occupational therapy, Population Health and the Graduate School of Biomedical Sciences. .
+Founded in 1824, TJU includes Jefferson Medical College (JMC), one of the largest private medical Colleges in the country and ranked among the nation’s best medical Colleges by U.S. News & World Report, and the Jefferson Colleges of Nursing, Pharmacy, Health Professions with includes occupational therapy, Population Health and the Graduate College of Biomedical Sciences. .
 Thomas Jefferson University partners with its clinical affiliate, Thomas Jefferson University Hospitals.

 Article Reference: R.C.
 Schaaf, et al., “An intervention for sensory difficulties in children with autism: a randomized trial,” J Autism Dev Disord, DOI: 10.1007/s10803-013-1983-8, 2013.